Top Things to Do in El Salvador for Adventure and Culture Lovers

 Massage on the Beach

 After my surf lesson, I got a 60-minute massage on the black sands of Shalpa beach, which Lagarza had arranged.
-Unwinding to the relaxing sounds of waves crashing was divine.
+Unwinding to the soothing sounds of crashing waves was divine.

 Night Bike Ride in San Salvador